Big league ballparks broil as heat wave grips much of majors

 Even for a sport that promotes high heat, Saturday was a scorcher across the major leagues.
 The National Weather Service said it was part of “a dangerous heat wave” gripping much of the country.

-From the Northeast through the Midwest, no player, manager or umpire was spared as temperatures soared near triple digits.
+From the Northeast through the Midwest, no player, manager or umpire was spared as temperatures soared near triple digits in big league broilers.

 Hours before Baltimore played Boston at sweltering Camden Yards, Orioles manager Brandon Hyde pulled aside starting catcher Chance Sisco and issued a stiff directive.